minix1234/minix1234.github.io/pelican/content/pop_graph.rst

 Japan has maintained a slow and constant near linear increase in active cases.

-China was running rampid and then misteriously wasn'tags
+China was running rampid and then misteriously wasn't

 Take a look below.